ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 The SCRATCH file system has 8 OSTs and has Lustre Progressive File Layout (PFL) enabled which automatically restripes a file as the file grows.
 The thresholds for PFL striping for SCRATCH are:

-.. table:: PFL Striping Thresholds for SCRATCH
+.. table:: PFL Striping for SCRATCH

    ========= ============
    File Size Stripe Count